 Snow went across the pitch for the ball as Farokh Engineer pushed for a quick single and knocked Gavaskar over.
 “The moment Gavaskar started to fall, I could imagine the horror on the faces of everybody watching the game from the committee room at Lord’s,” he wrote later.
 When he was back in the dressing room, an enraged Mike Griffith, the captain of Sussex, charged in shouting, “That’s the most disgusting thing I’ve ever seen on the field”.

 Snow was dropped for the second Test.
 He returned at The Oval and tore off Gavaskar’s chain and medallion with a bouncer that zipped under his chin and made the opener fall over.
-He bowled the Indian master for six in the first innings and had him lbw for a duck in the second, but India won the Test and series.
+He bowled the Indian master for 6 in the first innings and had him LBW for a duck in the second, but India won the Test and series.

 The contribution of Snow can be gauged when one reflects that it was only the second Test defeat he had been part of since becoming an England regular in 1966.